rubdos/ansible-ipaserver/README.md

 ipaserver
 =========

 A simple, but fairly parameterized, role for setting up a FreeIPA server.
-Primarily tested on Fedora.
+Primarily tested on CentOS.

 Requirements
 ------------

-Primarily tested and functional on Fedora, but open to others.
+Primarily tested and functional on CentOS, but open to others.

 Role Variables
 --------------